MicrosoftDocs/power-automate-docs/articles/connection-cds.md

   - enduser
 ---

-# Create an automated flow with Microsoft Dataverse
+# Create a cloud flow with Microsoft Dataverse (legacy)

 >[!IMPORTANT]
 >To connect to Dataverse, use the recommended [Microsoft Dataverse connector](./dataverse/overview.md).
 The [Dynamics 365 connector](/connectors/dynamicscrmonline/) is also available if you're unable to use the recommended connector.